Skip to main content

 # List tabs to get the main tab ID

-result = computer.execute_action({"type": "list_tabs"})
+result = computer.execute({"type": "list_tabs"})

-main_tab = result.result['tabs'][0]['id']
+main_tab = result.result["tabs"][0]["tab_id"]

 # Create a second tab

-result = computer.execute_action({
+result = computer.execute({

 "type": "new_tab",